joeltok/armageddon/README.md

 ## Introduction and Disclaimer

-This module is for people who want to know what the heck is going on in their ridiculously bloated code base.

-When used, this module will trigger a recursive search for JavaScript files within the current working directory, by using the .js suffix of each file.
-The module will then inject a console.log('ARMA[marker]') line into every single multi-line function in each of these files.

-When the files are then run using node, ARMA[marker]s will then be printed into the logs as you move through the code base.
-This will allow you to trace the flow through your code base, something especially useful for code bases that are extremely convoluted.
+Inject a console.log marker into every single multi-line function of your JavaScript application, so that you can trace the flow of your program.

+Especially useful for large, bloated and convoluted code bases.

-However, because this module changes your code base directly (meaning actual files have their contents changed), be very very careful when using this module.
-The best thing to do before using this module would be to backup your code base and all its recent changes using some kind of version control system.
+WARNING: This module changes your code base directly (meaning actual files have their contents changed), be very very careful when using this module.
+The best thing to do before running this module would be to backup your code base and all its recent changes using some kind of version control system.

 Note that only files with a .js suffix are changed.